 4. Sushi Marvel

-Coming in with rave reviews, Sushi Marvel was born in Chorlton before expanding to Manchester’s up and coming neighbourhood, Ancoats.
+Coming in with rave reviews, Sushi Marvel was born in Chorlton before expanding to Manchester’s post-industrial neighbourhood, Ancoats.
 The restaurant was created by a chef well-versed in sushi making, working in Hong Kong, Japan and London – so you know you’re in good hands when you visit.

 The simple but delicious menu caters for everyone, with vegan and gluten-free options available to order.
 The Ancoats spot is perfect for a quick lunch on a budget, with menu highlights including Futomaki, Uramaki, Temaki and Otoro.
 If you’re visiting with friends, their sushi platters are perfect for sharing, with prices starting from £18 for a beautifully presented tray of fresh sushi.
 Sushi Marvel, 90 Oldham Rd, Ancoats, Manchester, M4 5EB.